The following process is to be followed for students wishing to pursue the HIMT Associate's Degree or the Medical Coding Certificate.

 - Placement into ENGL 1100 Beginning Composition

 Note: Seats are limited in the HIMT programs.
 Applicants meeting program requirements by the end of Spring semester are accepted on a first-come, first-serve basis until all programs are full.
-Submission of an application does not guarantee your admission to the HIMT program.
-Once accepted into HIMT, students are required to complete and pass a drug screen and background check at the student's expense.
+Submission of an application does not guarantee your admission into the HIMT program.
+Once accepted in HIMT, students are required to complete and pass a drug screen and background check at the student's expense.
 If a students does not pass the drug screen or background check, his/her acceptance to the HIMT Associate's Degree program or the Medical Coding Certificate program will be revoked.

 Information About HIMT Courses

 The HIMT Program is primarily web-bases.
 However, some courses are only offered on campus.
 Also, some of the online courses require students to come to campus for proctored tests and occasional class meetings.

 If you would like additional information regarding one of the HIMT Programs, please send an e-mail to email@example.com